* This is the Professional Version. *

 Drug-induced thrombocytopenia occurs typically when a drug bound to the platelet creates a new and “foreign” antigen, causing an immune reaction.
 This disorder is indistinguishable from ITP except for the history of drug ingestion.
 When the drug is stopped, the platelet count typically begins to increase within 1 to 2 days and recovers to normal within 7 days.
 (A table of drugs reported to cause thrombocytopenia, together with analysis of the evidence for a causal relation of the drug to thrombocytopenia, is available at Platelets on the Web.)

-Hepatitis Cinfection is commonly associated with thrombocytopenia.
+Hepatitis C infection is commonly associated with thrombocytopenia.
 Active infection can create a thrombocytopenia that is indistinguishable from ITP with platelets < 10,000/µL.
 Milder degrees of thrombocytopenia (platelet count 40,000 to 70,000/µL) may be due to liver damage that reduced production of thrombopoietin, the hematopoietic growth factor that regulates megakaryocyte growth and platelet production.
-Hepatitis-induced thrombocytopenia responds to the same treatments as does ITP (see Immune Thrombocytopenia (ITP) : Treatment).
+Hepatitis C-induced thrombocytopenia responds to the same treatments as does ITP.

 Thrombocytopenia, typically asymptomatic, occurs late in gestation in about 5% of normal pregnancies (gestational thrombocytopenia); it is usually mild (platelet counts < 70,000/μL are rare), requires no treatment, and resolves after delivery.
-However, severe thrombocytopenia may develop in pregnant women with preeclampsia and the HELLP syndrome (hemolysis, elevated liver function tests, and low platelets—see Preeclampsia and Eclampsia); such women typically require immediate delivery, and platelet transfusion is considered if platelet count is < 20,000/μL (or < 50,000/μL if delivery is to be cesarean).
+However, severe thrombocytopenia may develop in pregnant women with preeclampsia and the HELLP syndrome (hemolysis, elevated liver function tests, and low platelets); such women typically require immediate delivery, and platelet transfusion is considered if platelet count is < 20,000/μL (or < 50,000/μL if delivery is to be cesarean).

 Sepsis often causes nonimmunologic thrombocytopenia that parallels the severity of the infection.
-The thrombocytopenia has multiple causes: disseminated intravascular coagulation, formation of immune complexes that can associate with platelets, activation of complement, deposition of platelets on damaged endothelial surfaces, damage to the platelet surface glycoproteins, and platelet apoptosis.
+The thrombocytopenia has multiple causes: disseminated intravascular coagulation, formation of immune complexes that can associate with platelets, activation of complement, deposition of platelets on damaged endothelial surfaces, removal of the platelet surface glycoproteins resulting in increased platelet clearance by the Ashwell-Morell receptor in the liver, and platelet apoptosis.

 Was This Page Helpful?